tecking/wp-auto-update.rb/README.md

 2. Updates WordPress core files
 3. Updates all plugins (only distributed on [plugins directory](https://wordpress.org/plugins/))
 4. Updates all themes (only distributed on [themes directory](https://wordpress.org/themes/))
+5. Updates WP-CLI
-5. Checks the website is whether in active or inactive
+6. Checks the website is whether in active or inactive

 ## Requires